msouppe/CMPE257_Mobile_Networks/paper/paper.md

   networking experiments.
 In particular, we detail the steps taken to reproduce experiments in two published articles that rely on simulations.
 The outcome of this exercise is a generic workflow for carrying out this type of experiments.
-In addition, we present two additional Popper workflows for running experiments on experiment testbeds and real-world measurement gathering.
+In addition, we briefly present two additional Popper workflows for running experiments on experiment testbeds and studies that gather real-world metrics.
 We close by providing a list of lessons we learned throughout this process.
 ---

 # Introduction